gurdevrana/Item-Catalog/README.md

 2. The vagrant machine will install.<br>
 3. Once it's complete, type vagrant ssh to login to the VM.
 4. In the vm, cd /vagrant
-5. type "pyhon database_setup.py" this will create the database with the categories defined in that script.Also intsall SQLite database as it is used here.
+5. type "pyhon database_setup.py" this will create the database with the categories defined in that script.Please Note SQLite database is used here.SQLite database is inbuild with python.
 6. type "python main.py" to start the server.

 ### Open in a webpage